 I don't know how this is accurate, but I don't expect the author would leave it there if it weren't.

 Another concern about CyberGhost tracking user activity is also part of the CNET review.
 According to a CyberGhost spokesperson in August 2019 CyberGhost

 “The only way to do it is if that user is still in the system and if the law enforcement knows the IP and could also provide a warrant to track that IP,” the spokesperson said.
 “We can activate a special feature like a logging feature for that IP, but we have that ability to prevent malicious actions when using our service.
 But only if that user is still active and we have proof of what exactly is wrong, what IP he is using, etc. So we've got to bring that to activate that to ensure we don't activate it on a regular user.
 Otherwise, we can not help any law enforcement company.”CNET

 CyberGhost's policy states that it keeps no logs of any activity or connection logs, including all of your online traffic, websites visited, data content, and DNS queries.

 CyberGhost Streaming and Geo-unblocking

-CyberGhost offers dedicated, streaming-optimized, and torrenting-optimized servers for a bunch of locations.
+CyberGhost offers dedicated, streaming-optimized, and torrenting-optimized servers for many locations.

 The reality is that CyberGhost's regular servers are a downgrade compared to the streaming-optimized ones, and if you try to access a streaming service like Netflix with one, it will most likely detect that you use a VPN.